 - Same-day initiation is not an adherence support ‘short cut’; ongoing support can occur in the days and weeks immediately after initiation.

-- Patients starting TDF (who are the majority) should be contactable in the event of a CrCl < 50 mL/min, and advised to return to the clinic immediately.
+- Patients starting TDF (who are the majority) should be contactable in the event of an eGFR < 50 mL/min/1.73m2, and told to return to the clinic immediately.

 - Symptom screening for TB and CM before initiation of treatment remains important, and a positive screen requires further investigation prior to ART initiation.

 Medical reasons to delay ART initiation are outlined in Table 7.

 |TABLE 7: Medical reasons to delay antiretroviral therapy initiation.|

 |Diagnosis of CM||Defer ART for 4–6 weeks after start of antifungal treatment.|

 |Diagnosis of TBM or tuberculoma||Defer ART until 4–8 weeks after start of TB treatment.|

 |Diagnosis of TB at non-neurological site||Defer ART up to 2 weeks after start of TB treatment if CD4+ count ≤ 50 cells/μL and up to 8 weeks if CD4+ count > 50 cells/μL.|